chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-tutorial.md

 });
 ```

 To send the messages to the model, we need to first make sure the selected model is available.
-This handles cases where the extension is not ready or the user is not signed in to GitHub Copilot.
+This handles cases where the 插件 is not ready or the user is not signed in to GitHub Copilot.
 Then we send the messages to the model.

 ```ts
 const disposable = vscode.commands.registerTextEditorCommand('code-tutor.annotate', async (textEditor: vscode.TextEditor) => {